VIEW OUTAGE MAP

 Watch this video on YouTube.
 Download a PDF of the captions.

 Our goal at LREC is to provide safe, reliable electricity and keep our member rates as low as possible.
-With the help of our members, our right-of-way program will keep our lines clear of trees and overgrown vegetation while reducing future cost to members in terms of health, finances, and time.
+With the help of our members, our right-of-way program will keep our lines clear of trees and overgrown vegetation while reducing future costs to members in terms of health, finances, and time.
 If you have further questions, please feel free to call us at 918-772-2526 or toll-free at 800-364-LREC and ask for James Cook, right-of-way supervisor.

 A graphic indicating that Single-Phase Lines need 30 feet of Clear Zone.